Volunteers in Mission

 The richness of the Spiritual benefits brought about by participation in VIM has been discussed for over three decades.
 They are born of passion, devotion, and fellowship; of adults bonding with teens and parents strengthening bonds with their own children.
 Taken together, they have brought new members to our church and held others here.
 They are the Good Work that helps to create "community," a community which reaches from Central Maine to Central New Jersey.

-- 2 team members as stewards (It is a major job to keep 60 working people well-fed for an entire week!)
+2 team members as stewards (It is a major job to keep all those working people well-fed for an entire week!)

 The cost of the trip is offset by donations in the form of "stock sales," fundraising breakfasts, and fees for individual members to participate.

 The annual VIM dinner and multimedia show celebrate the prior summer's mission.
 Over 125 people come and enjoy a delicious dinner and 90 minute thrill-packed show!
-If you want to learn about VIM, copies of the shows are available on DVD for a donation of $10.
-You may contact the church office to request a DVD of the VIM multimedia shows.
+If you want to learn about VIM, copies of the shows are available on a thumb drive for a donation of $15.
+You may contact the church office to request a thumb drive of the VIM multimedia shows.